HarryJRouse/Massively-multi-touch-games/README.md

 ## Laser Game
 In this game there is 1 player that controls a small square using a controller or keyboard.
 Thier goal is to collect as many randomly spawned coins as possible.
 There are 6 cannons on the screen that are used by everyone else to eliminate the controller player.

+### File Structure
+This project contains scripts and images for an unused train game and two player racing game.
+Both of these were scrapped either due to being too complex or just not fun.

+**Images** This contains any of the edited or custom images that I used in this game.
+**Imported Assets** This contains any assets or packages that were imported from the Unity Asset Store or Unity Registry.
+**Materials** This contains the materials that were used for the laser rendering, as well as the laser shader graph.
+**Particles** This contains all of the particle effects used, except for the laser buil up effect.
+This is because the effect is attached to an empty gameobject, which made it easier to rotate and attach to the cannons.
+**Prefabs** This contains any prefabs that were used, including the laser build up particle effect.
+It also has the bounce physics material that was used for the fireball.
+**Rendering** This contains the files that are needed for the Universal Rendering Pipeline.
+**Scenes** This contains all the scenes in the project.
+The two that are used are ControllerGame and MainMenu.
+The other two were for the scrapped game ideas.
+**Scripts** This contains all the scipts used in the project.
+The SimpleRace and Trains folders were for the scrapped game ideas and are not used in the main game.
+The Player folder refers to the controller player and the cannons folder is everything to do with the firing of the cannons, not the rotation.

 ## Minigames
 This is a game similar to WarioWare where 2 players are given a short minigame to complete.
 The first person to complete it gets a point and another minigame is presented.
 This happens until 1 of the players reaches 7 points.